 Well, your prices need to reflect the value you’re providing.
 Consider your costs (products, utilities, salaries), but also look at your client experience, your expertise, and the uniqueness of your services.

-Check out what other local salons are charging, too.
+Check out what other local hair salons are charging, too.
 You don’t want to be the cheapest, but you don’t want to price yourself out of the market either.
 Also, don’t forget to update your prices from time to time – you need to keep up with the market.

 What’s the best way to handle a difficult customer?